Therese Adams Muranaka, San

 from many villages in Kars, the Caucasus and a few from

-Central Russia, for many no detailed records exist.
+Central Russia.
+For most no detailed records exist.
 (Large

 Villages, 1879-1921, by Jonathan Kalmakoff.)